RayCarrot/RayCarrot.Rayman/README.md

 ## RayCarrot.Rayman

-*NOTE: This library will be replaced by [BinarySerializer](https://github.com/BinarySerializer) libraries.
-It is recommended using those instead.*
+***NOTE: This library is archived and no longer maintained.
+As of 2022 it has been replaced by the [BinarySerializer](https://github.com/BinarySerializer) libraries.
+It is highly recommended using those instead as the code here may be outdated.***

+---

 RayCarrot.Rayman is a helper library for managing file and configuration data from the Rayman games.